Renalytix AI (RNLX) and Its Rivals Head to Head Survey

 Profitability

-This table compares Renalytix AI and its peers’ net margins, return on equity and return on assets.
+This table compares Renalytix AI and its competitors’ net margins, return on equity and return on assets.

 |Net Margins